-The formation of the beads uses agar, a natural gelling agent made from algae, that is dissolved into the warm liquid.
+The beads’ formation uses agar, a natural gelling agent made from algae, that is dissolved into the warm liquid.

 This makes the altar molecules form a web that solidifies as it cools.

 When the mixture hits the old oil, the molecules on the outside of the drop chill so quickly that they form a thin skin that traps the liquid remaining inside.

 Oil and Gatorade cannot combine, so the drops form spheres instead of dispersing into the oil.